Ja'Marr Chase Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- In his one matchup against the Browns, Chase's 49 receiving yards total is 0.5 more than his over/under for Sunday's game (48.5).
+- Chase racked up 49 receiving yards in his single career matchup against the Browns, 1.5 more than his over/under in Sunday's game.

-- Chase did not have a touchdown catch in that contest against the Browns.

-- The Browns are conceding 223.5 passing yards per game this year, the NFL's fifth-ranked pass defense.
+- The Browns are conceding 223.5 passing yards per game this season, the NFL's fifth-ranked pass defense.

-- The Browns have allowed 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.
+- The Browns have allowed 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances